 - Honey - You can also use any other sticky, viscous sweetener.
 Light corn syrup makes a good vegan option.

-- Coconut oil - It should be solid or just slightly softened, not melted.
+- Coconut oil - It should be just slightly softened, not melted.
 The coconut flavor doesn't come through, but if you're worried about that, I'd suggest using refined coconut oil.
 You can also sub vegetable shortening (but NOT vegetable oil).

 With such a simple ingredient list, these homemade cinnamon baking chips are naturally gluten-free and dairy-free.
 You can easily make them organic as well!